To Create Communities Where Everyone Can Thrive, We Must Confront Racism & Hate

 Enterprise is dedicated to fair housing outcomes and undoing the harm inflicted on people of color by decades of discriminatory lending practices.
 A technical assistance provider, we work with HUD and localities across the country on their Assessments of Fair Housing (AFHs) to identify and eliminate barriers to integration.

-For more than two years, we’ve worked with social impact firm Designing the We on their Undesign the Redline interactive exhibit, which will travel to several of our markets this fall to generate discussion on the grave impact of systemic racist housing policies and what we can do to right this injustice.
+For more than two years, we’ve worked with social impact firm Designing the WE on their Undesign the Redline interactive exhibit, which will travel to several of our markets this fall and into 2019 to generate discussion on the grave impact of systemic racist housing policies and what we can do to right this injustice.

 We are taking a hard look at ourselves as an organization.
 Driven by our Diversity, Equity and Inclusion (DEI) director, Dr. Carmen Phelps, and DEI Council, we are working to become better and stronger as a diverse, inclusive workplace where all employees are empowered to succeed.